Company Name: Zija

 In many cases, you simply have to get people to order, and then you earn a percentage of their total.
 But, Zija doesn’t operate like that.
 Instead, you have to purchase the products first (at wholesale) and then sell them to customers.

 Personally, I hate that type of system.
 Sure, it can work in theory and the principle is the same as what regular store and Amazon FBA sellers use.
 But, having to buy items first makes it easier to lose money.
 For one thing, you have to try and guess what is going to sell.
 Doing that successfully involves a fairly steep learning curve.

 The company estimates that you earn around 20% profit from doing so – assuming you don’t end up discounting your product simply to sell it.
 That percentage is on the low side, and some MLMs will offer 30% or more in commission (without requiring you to buy the products first).

 Of course, selling retail isn’t the main part of the plan.
-If you want to make significant income, then you need to get involved in the team building aspect.
+If you want to make a significant income, then you need to get involved in the team-building aspect.
 This means that you’re recruiting others and getting them to do the same.
 Along the way, both you and your team members are promoting sales.

 This results in a structure that looks like the image below.
 The idea is that the more you grow your team, the greater your income and your bonuses.

 Notice the two legs?
 This is a common trick among MLMs.
 It means you need to separate out the people you recruit into two teams.
 Your bonuses are then tied into how these teams perform compared to one another.

 In particular, you get paid based on how much the lesser of the two teams achieves.
 So, if you have one that performs well and one that doesn’t – then you don’t end up earning much at all.